austin020269/Kickstarter_data_analysis/README.md

 ### Analysis of Outcomes Based on Goals
 Because we were specifically interested in the plays subcategory, we used a COUNTIFS() function to calculate play outcomes based on goals for 12 categories from $0 to greater than $50,000 as shown in the table below.
 In this table, we filtered our data on outcomes, goals and the “plays” subcategory using our COUNTIFS() function.
-We als used the SUM() function to get the total number of projects in each goal category.
+We also used the SUM() function to get the total number of projects in each goal category.
+Finally, the percentages of successful, failed, and canceled projects were calculated based on the data from the "Total Projects," "Number Successful," "Number Failed," and "Number Canceled" columns.

 =COUNTIFS(Kickstarter!$F:$F,"successful",Kickstarter!$D:$D, "<1000",Kickstarter!$R:$R,"plays")